The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 What happens when you combine five state parks, five wineries, and 50+ amazing Finger Lakes waterfalls into a five-day road trip?
 A kind of crazy, but oh-so-fun Finger Lakes vacation in Western New York — one of the most romantic road trips we can think of!

 This trip covers about 145 miles (depending on where you begin) in five days.
-Each day features a hike in the morning and wine tasting in the afternoon, followed by a night either camping or glamping (we provide a few hotel options as well).
+Each day includes a morning hike and afternoon wine tasting, followed by either camping or glamping (we also offer a few hotel options).

 Check out this route on Google Maps